gperdrizet/diabetes-prediction/models/gradient_boosting.md

-# Gradient Boosting Model for Diabetes Prediction
+# Gradient boosting model for diabetes prediction

-## Model Overview
+## Model overview

 This dataset contains a scikit-learn Pipeline object that chains together multiple preprocessing, feature engineering, and modeling steps into a single estimator.
 Pipelines ensure that all transformations are applied consistently during both training and inference, preventing data leakage and simplifying deployment.
 The pipeline was optimized using RandomizedSearchCV with extensive hyperparameter tuning.